-Terror is the first thing you notice on your kid’s face when you look at him/her.
+Terror is the first thing you notice on your kid’s faces when you look at them.
 You want to ease their worry and comfort them.
 You want to assure them that they have nothing to worry about.
-But, to every thing you say to them, their reaction is, “I don’t want to go to school.
+But no matter what you say to them, their reaction is, “I don’t want to go to school.
 Please, don’t make me go.
 Please!”
+(1)

-When it comes to children who are struggling with anxiety, you need to know that it can be hard for them to express exactly what is happening to them.
-You’ll know that something is not right, but it might not be evident that this awful condition is behind it.
+When it comes to children struggling with anxiety, you need to know that it can be hard for them to express what exactly is happening to them.
+You’ll know that something is not right, but it might not be evident that this awful condition is the reason behind it.
+(2)

 Here are 10 things children say that could mean they have anxiety.
-Certainly, just because they say any of the following things, it doesn’t mean that they have anxiety.
-But, what is important is that you are always open to the possibility.
+Certainly, just because they might say any of the following things, it doesn’t necessarily mean they have anxiety.
+But what is important is that you are always open to the possibility.

 1. “My belly hurts.”